faisalmemon/add-servers-test/README.md

 ## Test Coverage

-The Networking.swift code wasn't unit tested as it is assumed that the rest of the class will be explored during a later session.
-The remaining aspects of the code has Unit and User Interface tesing in place.
+The `Networking.swift` code wasn't unit tested as it is assumed that the rest of the class will be explored during a later session.
+The remaining aspects of the code has Unit and User Interface testing in place.

+## Design

+This app was coded as if it were part of a substantial app even though the functionality it offers is limited and thus could be achieved with a simple use of view controllers.
+That is because the project asks for how it would be constructed as a production quality implementation.
+The architecture used is MVVM.

+The user interface is somewhat plain, and slightly jerky at the end when it informs you of the connected server.
+It would be straightforward to add polish to that using animations, etc., but this is outside the scope of the requirements.